tomcritchlow/tomcritchlow.github.io/_posts/2019-06-27-frameworks.md

 ***A model is an analytical framework - i.e. one that embeds an algorithm or set of calculations such that inputs and outputs can be adjusted to interrogate the system.***

 I realize this is slightly hard to parse and in fact there are so many different uses for the words framework and model.
-In particular - I think of a “mental model” as actually most of the time being a framework{% include tufte-sn.html id="vgr" content="For more on this rabbit hole there's a longer conversation around the distinction between a framework and a model in <a href='https://twitter.com/vgr/status/1137025652928929792'>this Twitter thread</a> with myself, Brian and Venkatesh." %}.
+In particular - I think of a “mental model” as actually most of the time being a framework[^vgr].

+[^vgr]: For more on this rabbit hole there's a longer conversation around the distinction between a framework and a model in [this Twitter thread](https://twitter.com/vgr/status/1137025652928929792) with myself, Brian and Venkatesh.

 Mostly for this post I’m just going to use the word “framework” everywhere - it’s loose but lets us talk about them all together.
 They’re all tools for thinking.
 They’re all in the consultant’s toolkit.

 ## Intro: Why frameworks are so powerful

 Frameworks are powerful.
-They help us make sense of situations{% include tufte-sn.html id="models" content="I took the liberty of changing these quotes to swap the word ‘model’ for ‘framework’ to fit my definitions and make these quotes flow easier" %}:
+They help us make sense of situations[^models]:

+[^models]: I took the liberty of changing these quotes to swap the word ‘model’ for ‘framework’ to fit my definitions and make these quotes flow easier

 >But frameworks are more than mere representations.
 As Dubberley suggested, we use frameworks to make sense of and think through the world.
 A framework can help us break down the constituent elements in a phenomenon – or group of phenomena - which then makes it easier to think about their inter-relationships.